 I want to give you a real-world example of how the buying process actually works based on what we see happening at our site.
 This is a hypothetical but perfectly realistic sequence that illustrates the steps that a buyer typically goes through.

-- SoYoung does advertising on Facebook targeted to reach an audience of people who have never heard of us before.
-Someone may see a photo and then a click on our Facebook ad and that brings them directly to our website
+Step 1: Our e-commerce business does advertising on Facebook targeted to reach an audience of people who have never heard of us before.
+Someone may see a photo and then click on our Facebook ad and which brings them directly to our website

-- Becoming a new subscriber is going to trigger an automation sequence that sends a series of onboarding emails to further deepen understanding of our brand, and one of the emails prompts them to become a Facebook fan of SoYoung, which they act on.
+Step 5: Becoming a new subscriber is going to trigger an automation sequence that sends a series of onboarding emails to further deepen their understanding of our brand, and one of the emails prompts them to become a Facebook fan of our e-commerce business, which they act on.

-- When they do they receive a 25% discount off their next purchase which they eventually use.
-They’ve now become a repeat customer and evangelist for SoYoung.
+Step 12: When they do they receive a 25% discount off their next purchase which they eventually use.
+They’ve now become a repeat customer and evangelist for our e-commerce business.

 So, as you can see, the purchasing process is a lot more involved than simply clicking an ad and visiting our site.